SubAssist: Building Trade Office Automation Product

 Success metrics:

-• 3 paying customers in 18 months with $20k+ ARR
+• 3 paying customers within 18 months, generating more than $20K in ARR

 SubAssist Dashboard